Summer Time, Travel Time – Traveling Tips for COPD Patients

 - Keep a list of all your important contact information in one place, in case of emergencies.
 This list should include the phone numbers of your family, doctor, and airline or whatever mode you are using in your travels.
 You should also prepare a folder containing all your pertinent medical documents as well as the medication you are currently taking.
 Make sure this folder is easily accessible at any point during your trip.
 If you are on oxygen, include your oxygen prescription.
 You may also want to include a letter from your doctor, briefly outlining your condition.
 It should also state that you are fit to travel.
 Getting the name and location of a hospital, as well as the doctor in the city to which you are traveling, is also a good idea.
 This information will come in handy in the event of an unforeseen medical emergency.

-- Make sure you take enough medications to last for the duration of your trip.
+- Make sure you take enough medications for maximum oxygen for COPD patients and for them to last for the duration of your trip.
 If traveling by plane, keep some medication in your hand luggage.
 All the medicines should be refilled, labeled and accessible.
 Keeping them in their original containers is best.
 Reviewing your health insurance before embarking on your trip is also a good idea.
 Travel agents can aid you in this matter.
 There are some insurance plans that don’t cover you while you’re away on travel.
 You may want to learn about availing a temporary policy just to be safe during your trip.

 - Last but not least, while traveling; it is a sensible course of action to take a friend with you.
 Not only will this make your entire travel experience more enjoyable, but having a person with you who is familiar with your special needs will be extremely beneficial.
 Your doctor will also advise you to take a travel companion, preferably someone who understands your medicines, knows how to operate your oxygen equipment and the extra care you require.